- What is the difference between commercial soaps and cold process handmade soaps?

 We at Mountain Sky Soaps prefer to sell high quality soap rather than sell soaps that meet particular fads in the marketplace.

-Many people who are sensitive to chemical fragrances, preservatives and certain colours find our soaps easier to use.
+Many people who are sensitive to strong scents and certain colours find our soaps easier to use.
 As every person is unique, we suggest that skin sensitive customers try our product only on a small portion of their body first.

-Hair shampoo that you purchase in the store has been created not to leave a film in your hair.
+Hair shampoo has been created with a lower pH.
 Our liquid castile soap will never replicate the feel of a shampoo detergent which is what most people are used to.
-One cannot just make a detergent shampoo from castile soap.
+One cannot just make a shampoo from castile soap.

 Our soaps are alkaline.
 If the soap gets into anyone’s eye’s it will sting.
 Detergents are a recent product.